Skip to content

 Who Is Zimpler Best For?

-Weighted scoring across six criteria
+Weighted scoring across five criteria

 Recommended For

-Nordic-focused operators.
+• Nordic-focused operators.
 Operators whose primary player base sits in Sweden and Finland.
 This is where Zimpler started, where BankID and bank-led authentication are the cultural default, and where the product has its deepest integration.
 In Sweden you cannot run a competitive casino without an A2A option, and Zimpler is one of the two names players recognize.
-The Finland flow benefits from the same bank-authentication culture and Zimpler's relationships with the major Finnish banks are mature.
+The Finland flow benefits from the same bank-authentication culture, and Zimpler's relationships with the major Finnish banks are mature.

-Operators expanding into Brazil with Pix.
+• Operators expanding into Brazil with Pix.
 Operators expanding into Brazil.
 The June 2025 Payment Institution license from the Brazilian Central Bank plus the November 2025 Pix authorization make Zimpler one of the few A2A providers in our database with native Brazilian rails.
 Pix is now the dominant payment method in Brazilian iGaming and bypasses card scheme fees entirely.
 For operators already running Zimpler in Europe, adding Brazil through the same provider is meaningfully simpler than onboarding a LATAM specialist.

-Mid-market casinos wanting a Trustly alternative.
+• Mid-market casinos wanting a Trustly alternative.
 Mid-market operators who find Trustly's threshold and contract terms too rigid.
 Trustly's $300k minimum and 12-month lock-in price out smaller brands.
 Zimpler does not publish minimums or contract length, which means there is room to negotiate.
 For a Stockholm or Helsinki operator processing $100k-$300k monthly, Zimpler is the open-banking option that actually returns sales calls.

 Not Recommended For

-Operators outside Europe and Brazil.
+• Operators outside Europe and Brazil.
 Operators serving primarily non-European, non-Brazilian markets.
 Zimpler is live in 25 markets but the depth is concentrated in the Nordics, DACH, Benelux, the Baltics and Brazil.
 There is no US, Canada, UK, Asia or Africa coverage today.
 For LATAM beyond Brazil, AstroPay covers more countries.
 For UK Pay by Bank, TrueLayer's UK-native rails (now under the same parent) are the option.
-For US, Trustly has 99%+ bank coverage and major sportsbook clients.
+For the US, Trustly has 99%+ bank coverage and major sportsbook clients.

-Operators wanting the largest possible bank network.
+• Operators wanting the largest possible bank network.
 Global multi-market operators who need a single provider for the broadest possible coverage.
 Trustly's 6,300+ European banks plus 99%+ US coverage gives a single-vendor footprint Zimpler cannot match.
 The TrueLayer combination narrows the gap in Europe but not globally.
 If your players sit in 10+ countries and you want one A2A integration to rule them all, Trustly or a payment orchestrator remains the better answer.

 Geographic Coverage